colorvamp/carto.on/README.md

 Class for cartodb layers.
 All \_cartoon\_layer methods will be inherited.

 #### \_cartoon\_layer\_cartodb.sql(string)
 Changes the sql of this cartodb layer.
+This will fire a **cartoon-layer-loading-start** event on start loading and a **cartoon-layer-loading-end** when the request finish.

 #### \_cartoon\_layer\_cartodb.cartocss(string)
 Changes the style of this cartodb layer.